 Not exactly.
 Instead, the ghosts of Harry Potter are defined entirely by that very same fear, having chosen to cling to a perversion of life rather than to truly die.
 Nearly Headless Nick, for example, is not dead, but he is not alive either.
 He is cursed, just like those who drink unicorn blood, to live a half-life.
 In Harry Potter, there is always a penalty for cheating the inevitable.

 Philosopher’s Stone sets up the series’ overall theme

 At its core the Harry Potter series is about our attitudes towards death, and how we face the idea and reality of it.
-As mentioned above, Lord Voldemort is defined by his fear and anxiety of death, and devotes his life to conquering and worrying about it.
+As mentioned above, Lord Voldemort was defined by his fear and anxiety of death, and devoted his life to conquering and worrying about it.
 This is no way to live, says J.K.
 Rowling.
 We must treat death as not something to be cheated, but as a natural part of life.
 Take her lesson on what it really means to be the Master of Death: ‘It is not about striving for immortality, but about accepting mortality.’

-You see the birth of this theme in Philosopher's Stone.
-Compare Dumbledore's attitude towards death with Voldemort's, for example.
-When Dumbledore tells Harry that the Stone must be destroyed, therefore condemning his friend Nicolas Flamel and his wife to die, he reacts to Harry's dismay with: 'To one as young as you, I’m sure it seems incredible, but to Nicolas and Perenelle, it really is like going to bed after a very, very long day.
-After all, to the well-organised mind, death is but the next great adventure.'
+You see the birth of this theme in Philosopher’s Stone.
+Compare Dumbledore’s attitude towards death with Voldemort’s, for example.
+When Dumbledore told Harry that the Stone must be destroyed, therefore condemning his friend Nicolas Flamel and his wife to die, he reacted to Harry’s dismay with: ‘To one as young as you, I’m sure it seems incredible, but to Nicolas and Perenelle, it really is like going to bed after a very, very long day.
+After all, to the well-organised mind, death is but the next great adventure.’

 It’s this attitude, and this wisdom, which will guide Harry right up until Deathly Hallows, where he must confront death himself, with a focused mind and a brave heart.
 And that, ultimately, is why he won, while Voldemort lost.